-Albi presents chef/owner Michael Lee Rafidi's contemporary vision of Middle Eastern cooking as seen through the lens of Modern American techniques and Mid-Atlantic ingredients.
+Albi presents chef/owner Michael Rafidi's vision of Levantine cooking as seen through the lens of Modern techniques and Mid-Atlantic ingredients.

->

-> For his first solo restaurant, chef Rafidi draws inspiration from his roots in Palestine, Lebanon and Jordan, as well as influence from the Levant and North Africa, bringing to the table an experience that melds ancient culinary tradition with the refined hand and artful plating that has earned him widespread acclaim.
+For his first solo restaurant, chef Rafidi draws inspiration from his roots in the Levant region, bringing to the table an experience that melds ancient culinary tradition with the refined hand and artful plating that has earned him widespread acclaim.

->

-> A second location of Maxwell Park, the adventurous wine bar from award-winning sommelier Brent Kroll, sits adjacent to Albi.
+A second location of Maxwell Park, the adventurous wine bar from award-winning sommelier Brent Kroll, sits adjacent to Albi.
 Kroll oversees the wine programs for the dual-concept venture.

 Michael Rafidi is the chef/owner of Albi coming to Washington, D.C.’s Navy Yard neighborhood in autumn 2019.
 The menus will be a creative update to traditional Levantine cuisine with Modern techniques and Mid-Atlantic ingredients.
 Chef Rafidi was previously the executive chef of Arroz and Requin in D.C., which both earned critical acclaim under his stewardship.
 Rafidi was recognized as Eater DC’s Chef of the Year in 2017, and was a finalist for Rising Star Chef in the Restaurant Association of Metropolitan Washington’s 2018 RAMMY Awards.